Exclusive: JPMorgan shakes up investment bank in leadership makeover - sources

 Three women have made it to the same executive committee, namely global head of equity capital markets Liz Myers and global chairs Isabelle Sellier and Jennifer Nason whose focus has so far been on financial services and TMT respectively, the source said.

-The group will also include healthcare rainmaker Steven Frank and several existing vice chairs such as London-based Harry Hampson and New York-based Ben Berinstein, the source said.
+The group will also include healthcare rainmaker Steven Frank and several existing vice chairs including London-based Harry Hampson and New York-based Ben Berinstein, the source said.

 Under the new structure, Anu Aiyengar and Dirk Albersmeier will take over from Cristerna and Ventresca as global co-heads of M&A, the source said.